 We use Zapier for alerts and hooking our other tools together.
 One specific example is that we have a "Zap" that sends any tweet that mentions "Basedash" to a Slack channel.
 This allows us to be quickly address tweets related to Basedash.

 Previous to Gusto, I think I always thought of HR apps as a necessary evil.
 Not great, always over-complicated, and usually way more work than is necessary to get that paystub.
-Gusto has been a welcome change from the monoliths that I've used in the past.
+Gusto has been a welcome change from the monoliths that I've used in the past and have had no complaints thus far.

 This one is embedded in our product and gives Basedash that CMD+K bar, but it also gives analytics, is really easy to add more commands, understand what's being used and what's not, and really helps with all of the features around keyboard shortcuts.
 Those are a ton of work and this team taking that on and productizing it is super helpful.